webplatform/docs/apis/css-regions/NamedFlow/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'Represents content to flow among various block region elements.
 The NamedFlow interface allows access to both the content of the flow and the series of regions in which it displays, and helps determine if the content exceeds or falls short of the number of regions necessary to display it.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: CSS
+  - CSS
-  4: CSS-Regions
+  - CSS-Regions
 uri: apis/css-regions/NamedFlow

 ---